AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Finishing: Copy Changelog to Wiki Folder

-The image shows a changelog page from Azure DevOps, listing recent updates and commits made to a project.
-The interface includes navigation options like Boards, Repos, Pipelines, Test Plans, and Artifacts.
+The image shows a changelog page from an Azure DevOps wiki, listing recent updates and commits.
+The interface includes navigation options on the left and detailed change entries on the right.

 Watch Video